AnnieRho7/cosmic-love-shop/README.md

 6. **Address**
    - Represents the user's saved addresses.
-   - Stores the address details, such as street, city, state, country, and post code.
+   - Stores the address details, such as street, city, country, and post code.

 ### Database Relationships